MattB859/Ms1-Malaysian-Restaurant/README.md

         3. To the left you can find information about our chefs.

-        4. The backgrounds colour is a earthy green which represents health and nature.
+        4. The backgrounds colour is an earthy green which represents health and nature.

         <img align="center" src="./assets/images/chefs-section.png">